JonasMoss/nakagami/README.md

 All of these functions are implemented in the `R` package [`VGAM`](https://cran.r-project.org/package=VGAM).
-The implementations in this package are notable faster and more thoroughly tested.
+The implementations in this package are notably faster, are more thoroughly tested, and use a more standardized set of arguments.

 The `rnaka` of `nakagami` is much faster